 Management System Audits:

 A management system audit is “horizontal”.
-This means it looks across the whole organization structure and considers the broad, in-depth scope of management policies and procedures that are in place to manage the organisation’s health and safety at the site.
+This means it looks across the entire company structure and considers the broad, in-depth scope of management policies and procedures that are in place to manage the organisation’s health and safety at the site.

 Management system audits are typically assessed against the following standards: